llucas314/ui-pattern-project/README.md

 ## Contributing
-<<<<<<< HEAD
 In order to add to this repo you must optain an API key from [Spotify's](https://developer.spotify.com/documentation/web-api/quick-start/ "Spotify's Developer Site") developer site.
+The link provides a full description on how to recieve a key.

 If you have any comments or suggestions please feel free to contact me.
-The link provides a full description on how to recieve key.

 ## Credits